-An episode of King of the Hill opens with Buck Strickland telling Hank to go shoot his emus because the bottom fell out of the market.
+The King of the Hill episode "Fun with Jane and Jane" opens with Buck Strickland telling Hank to go shoot his emus because the bottom fell out of the market.
 The last thing he says before he leaves is "Make it look like a heart attack."

 After The Great Escape from Stalag Luft III, fifty prisoners were shot after recapture as revenge but to cover their tracks, the Germans attempted (but Epic Failed) to use this trick in the reports of the shooting.
 Claiming that around fifty men had all tried to overpower their guards and escape after stopping to relieve themselves at the roadside in multiple incidents across the German countryside (with none wounded) was too unbelievable to take anyone in, and the perpetrators were hunted down after the war.